 (D) Two electives from the following list, including at least one STAT elective:

 At most one introductory statistics course can count toward the minor.
 See “Entry Points” below for guidance.

 - ECON 103/SOC 190 Introduction to Probability and Statistical Methods

 - POL 299 Introduction to Research Methods in Political Science

 - PSYC 205 Statistics

 Intermediate and advanced applied statistics:

 The minor is open to students from any major, including mathematics, recognizing that no course may count toward both the major and the minor.
 Students whose majors overlap with these requirements should consult a statistics faculty advisor and a major advisor.
-A certificate from the Quantitative Analysis Institute Summer Program meets requirement (C) but does not count toward the five units for the statistics minor; these students should take an additional STAT elective.
+A certificate from the Quantitative Analysis Institute Summer Program meets requirement (C) but does not count toward the five units for the statistics minor; students should take either STAT 318 from (C) or an extra stat elective.
 A student may count both STAT 260/QR 260 and STAT 318, one toward the modeling requirement and the other as an elective.
 Note that MATH 205 is a prerequisite for STAT 220 but does not count toward the minor; other courses listed above similarly have prerequisites that cannot be counted.